Last updated on August 16th, 2019

 Once everyone was strapped in, they took us out to some virgin snow so we could get our sea legs or snow legs in this case.
 I didn’t realize how different they would be to walk in.
 After about 5 minutes, we no longer looked like crazy people walking in clown shoes.
 The trick is to take longer strides with higher knees so you don’t step on the shoes.
 After that, we hit the trails.

 It was such a fun time!
 I would defiantly go back again.
-I’m already thinking about going in the summer when we can bring the wine with us!
+I’m already thinking about going in the summer when we can bring wine with us!
 The Dodge Nature Center has events for everyone for every age.
 Including a Love in the Wild – Date Night adventure, Summer Camp and Preschool programs.
 Because the events fill up so fast, I recommend following them on Facebook.
 As for the snowshoeing, I’m trying to convince my husband that we need to buy a pair.
+Until then I’ll be sitting at home enjoying my wine.
+If you love wine, check out the 11 Wineries and Vineyards MInutes from the Twin Cities.

 Pin it for Later